 The good news is that it’s never been easier to check house prices for yourself.

 But, at the same time, we would encourage you to not get too caught up in the detail and end up in a state of ‘analysis paralysis’.

 Sometimes, simply taking some action will help you sell your house.

 Some of the telltale signs of a slowing market in your local area include:

 - Fewer properties updated as SOLD Subject to Contract (STC) on the main portals (you can also check the date they initially went to market);

-- Tools like the Property Log Chrome extension pointing to downward price trends;
+- Tools like the Property Log Chrome extension (for Rightmove) and our own local house market insights pointing to downward price trends;

 - Estate agents sounding negative about the market or saying that ‘everything’s fine’ when they have lots of unsold properties on their books;

-- Evidence of falling prices registered at the Land Registry (we would recommend using Rightmove sold house prices or the Land Registry’s House Price Index itself to check this).
+- Evidence of falling prices registered at the HM Land Registry (we would recommend using the Rightmove sold house price tool or the Land Registry’s House Price Index to check this).

 If your house is on the market and not getting much attention, you may struggle to sell if you’re not willing to negotiate.